 KS3 provides SDKs for multiple languages.
 You can use these SDKs to build upload and download features for your applications.

 KS3 provides a set of RESTful API operations to meet flexible development requirements.
-For more information, see An overview of the API.
+For more information, see API overview.

 The AWS S3 protocol is supported by a variety of open-source tools, and KS3 is compatible with common AWS S3 API operations.
 Therefore, applications and services developed based on the AWS S3 protocol can be easily migrated to KS3.
-For more information about the API compatibility with AWS S3, see AWS S3 Protocol compatible.
+For more information about the API compatibility with AWS S3, see Compatibility with the AWS S3 protocol.

 - KS3 console